Ramon-Carroll/twitch-channel-checker/README.md

 # twitch-channel-checker
-Simple app for checking a list of your favorite twitch streamer channels to see who's online and what they are streaming.
+A simple application that allows one to check their favorite channels to see if they are streaming, and if so, what they are streaming.